Making A Complex Investment Problem Simple: Robo Target Date Funds

 The Journal of Retirement

 Fisch, Jill E. and Turner, John A., "Making A Complex Investment Problem Simple: Robo Target Date Funds" (2018).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2974.